The New York Pops

 Steven Reineke's boundless enthusiasm and exceptional artistry have made him one of the

 nation's most sought-after pops conductors, composers, and arrangers.
-In recognition of his
+Mr. Reineke is music

-Mr. Reineke is the newly appointed principal pops conductor of the National Symphony
+director of The New York Pops, the newly appointed principal pops conductor of the Toronto

-pops conductor of the Long Beach and Modesto symphony orchestras.
-Previously, he was
+Washington, DC.
+He also serves as principal pops conductor of the Long Beach and Modesto

 As the creator of more than 100 orchestral arrangements for the Cincinnati Pops Orchestra,

 Pops Orchestra recordings on the Telarc label.
-Mr. Reineke is also an established symphonic
+His symphonic works Celebration

-Swan's Island Sojourn were performed by the Cincinnati Symphony and Cincinnati
+and Swan's Island Sojourn were debuted by the Cincinnati Symphony and

-Pops orchestras, respectively.
+Cincinnati Pops orchestras.
 His numerous wind ensemble compositions are published by the

 A native of Ohio, Mr. Reineke is a graduate of Miami University of Ohio, where he earned